RebelOfDeath/reject/README.md

 **Building and running**

 Building the project requires you to have [Rollup](https://rollupjs.org/introduction/#installation) installed.
 To build it, enter the below command.
-This will compile all JS files mentioned in the `reject.js` file to a bundle, which can be shipped with the website.
+This will compile all mentioned JS files (see above warning!) to a bundle, which can be shipped with the website.

 ```
 rollup --config rollup.config.js